59 Low Growing Perennial Plants For Garden Edges and Borders

 The foliage of the Dwarf Abelia is a vibrant green that turns orange in Autumn.

-The Dwarf Abelia is an attractive small shrub, with the smallest varieties reaching up to two feet tall and three feet wide.
-It has deep green leaves with a central rib.
+Dwarf abelia is an attractive shrub, with the smallest varieties reaching up to two feet tall and three feet wide.
+It has green leaves that may be monochrome or variegated with a lighter central rib.
 In the spring, white flowers adorn the bush.
 In the fall, the leaves turn orange-red.

-The low-maintenance Dwarf Abelias need moderate amounts of water and full sun or partial shade.
-Dwarf Abelias thrive in USDA Zones 5-9.
+Low-maintenance dwarf abelias need moderate amounts of water and full sun or partial shade.
+They thrive in zones 4-9.

 Dwarf Fountain Grass